Skip to main content

 const agent = Zerox1Agent.create({

-keypair: './identity.key', // Auto-generated Ed25519 binary keypair
+keypair: './identity.key', // Auto-generated Ed25519 keypair on first run

 name: 'my-node-agent',